 In terms of keywords, it is much better to focus on a few keywords that are relevant to your business rather than looking at using just one.
 Ensure that you can work these keywords, both short and long, into the content of your homepage naturally.

 Find out what it is your customers are searching for to discover products such as yours.
-Be sure to include long-tail keywords into your website copy.
+Be sure to include long-tail keywords in your website copy.
 Remember that since the pandemic began, users are changing their searches, so it is vital to stay on top of changing trends.

 Reducing the loading time of your website is another factor that cannot be missed when optimizing your e-commerce store.
 You need to know that 47% of people expect a website to load within two seconds or less, and 40% of people will abandon a site if it doesn’t load within three seconds.